 Summary: All around fins are perfect for any type of longboard and surfer, as they allow an even ability to noseride, turn, and trim throughout a range of wave conditions.

 The size of your longboard fin depends on the kind of longboard fin you are going with.
 Longer fins are usually better for noseriding, shorter ones better for turning.

 In general, for any fin that maintains a focus on noseriding, size that fin 1 inch for every foot of the board (10ft board = 10in fin).

 Longboard fin placement affects the way your board will turn in the water.
-The closer to the tail you screw your fin, the looser and easier to turn your board will become.
-The further up towards the nose, the better the fin will hold during noseriding.
+Most longboard fins will pretty much fill the whole box, keeping in the centre and trusting the shapers fin box placement is usually a good place to start.
+The closer to the tail you screw your fin, the better the fin will hold during noseriding.
+The further up towards the nose, the looser and easier to turn your board will become.

 Choosing where to place a fin starts with what you want to do and the type of fin.
 If your fin is something like a flex fin and meant for turning, you'll probably want to place it close to the tail, and if it is a noseriding fin like a pivot fin, you want more in the middle/towards the top.

 The cool thing about fin placement is the fact that you can make a noseriding fin turn a little bit better or a performance fin hold a little better in a noseride simply by where you place it, so once you understand your board and the type of fin you have, enjoy messing with this placement to find exactly what feels good to you or depending on the types of waves!